State Authorizations and Reciprocity

 Change of Location

 If you are currently enrolled in an MU program that requires licensure and you move to a new location, you must notify Marshall University of this change as soon as possible.
-Contact us at email@example.com so we may provide licensure information for your new location.
+Let us help you identify the requirements for your new home state.
+We also can assist in identifying requirements for other states if you decide that you might practice in a neighboring area.
+Use the online form for Location Disclosures or contact us at firstname.lastname@example.org.

 According to the U.S. Department of Education, public institutions participating in NC-SARA that offer distance education programs must provide current and prospective distance students with information relating to filing a complaint.